Meet our Teachers

 Lili robins, E-ryt200/500

-Personal Goal: I want to help each person I teach realize their potential for well-being and healthy balance of mind, body and spirit.
+Personal Goal: I want to help each person I teach realize their full potential for well being and healthy balance of mind, body and spirit.

-I began teaching in 2010 as a Les Mills Body Flow instructor at Sport & Health in Stafford.
-In time I began to practice and study more yoga, and realized the depth and the benefits were seemingly unlimited.
-I completed my 200 yoga teacher training at Healing Arts and Yoga Center in Fredericksburg in May, 2012.
-I completed my 500-hour training in April 2015 with Beloved Yoga in Reston, Virginia.
-Through this training I have learned more about the mind-body connection and the healing benefits of breath work and meditation on the nervous system.
-Then in May 2016 I completed a Yin Yoga certificate training also with BelovedYoga.
+Lili began teaching in 2010 as a Les Mills Body Flow instructor at Sport & Health in Stafford.
+In time she began to practice and study more yoga, and realized the depth and the benefits were seemingly unlimited.
+She completed her 200 yoga teacher training at Healing Arts and Yoga Center in Fredericksburg in May, 2012.

 Jennifer Martin, e-ryt200